Gopi-githubb/KnowYourCalories-A_Food_Recognition_and_Calorie_Estimation_System/README.md

 # 🍱 KnowYourCalories: Food Recognition and Calorie Estimation System

-KnowYourCalories is a deep learning-based web application that identifies food items from user-uploaded images and estimates their calorie content.
-The system is designed to promote dietary awareness and healthier eating habits by providing instant nutritional insights.
+**KnowYourCalories** is a deep learning-based web application designed to recognize food items from images and estimate their calorie content.
+The system promotes dietary awareness and supports healthier eating habits by providing instant nutritional insights.

-Built using **MobileNetV2** for food classification and **Flask** for web deployment, this project is a part of our academic research at **Sreyas Institute of Engineering and Technology**, Hyderabad.
+Developed as part of an academic research project at **Sreyas Institute of Engineering and Technology, Hyderabad**, this solution integrates **MobileNetV2** for food classification and **Flask** for web deployment.

 ---

 ## 📋 Abstract

-This system offers a robust solution for recognizing foods and estimating their calorie content using the **MobileNetV2 deep learning model**.
-It is known for speed and efficiency in identifying different foods from images and calculating their associated calorie counts.
-The web interface allows users to upload meal images, receive predictions, and get calorie estimations.
-A user feedback mechanism helps refine the model over time.
+This system offers a robust solution for recognizing food and estimating calorie content using the **MobileNetV2 deep learning model**.
+Known for its speed and efficiency, MobileNetV2 accurately identifies different foods from images and calculates their associated calorie counts.

+The application is accessible through an intuitive web interface where users can upload pictures of their meals.
+The pre-trained MobileNetV2 model classifies the food, and calorie estimation is performed using a predefined calorie database.

+Additionally, a user feedback mechanism allows users to correct inaccurate predictions, helping improve the model's accuracy over time.

 ---

 ## 🎯 Objectives

-- ✅ To develop a deep learning-based food recognition system using MobileNetV2.
+- ✅ Develop a food recognition system using a deep learning model.
-- ✅ To estimate the total calorie content of recognized food items using a predefined calorie database.
+- ✅ Estimate the total calorie content of recognized food items using a predefined database.
-- ✅ To create an intuitive and user-friendly web interface for easy image uploads and result display.
+- ✅ Build a user-friendly web interface for easy image uploads and display of results.
-- ✅ To incorporate a user feedback system for continuous model improvement.
+- ✅ Incorporate a user feedback mechanism to improve system performance over time.

 ---